PatrickJS/NG6-todomvc-starter/README.md

 ## Testing

 The app uses [Karma](http://karma-runner.github.io/0.12/index.html) to run the tests, which you can find near the test target (`*.spec.js` files).

+## End-to-end tests

+### Setup development environment for running end-to-end tests

+We use [Protractor](https://angular.github.io/protractor/#/), an end-to-end test framework designed for AngularJS apps, from the command line, so first please install it globally:

+`npm install -g protractor`

+It installs two command line tools, `protractor` and `webdriver-manager`, and you can use the `protractor --version` command to verify the installation.

+Next, download the necessary binaries for Selenium Server:

+`webdriver-manager update`

+Finally, start Selenium Server:

+`webdriver-manager start`

+It will start Selenium Server on port 4444.

+### Running end-to-end tests

+First, start the Selenium Server, and keep it running:

+`webdriver-manager start`

+Next, open another command prompt, and start the NG6-starter TodoMVC Example application, and keep it running:
+`gulp serve`

+Finally, open yet another command prompt, and execute the end-to-end tests:

+`npm run test:e2e`

+Enjoy the report :)